vlstill/hsExprTest/ISMUNI.md

     binmap _ [_]      = []
     binmap f (x:y:xs) = f x y : binmap f (y:xs)

-Here we can see simple expression comparison, in preamble, `-- @ expr: <name>` is needed to specify this is expression comparison and the name of expression to be compared.
+In preamble, `-- @ expr: <name>` is needed to specify this is expression comparison and the name of expression to be compared.
 After this test follows.
 Other options are:

 *   `limit`: time limit (in milliseconds) for test execution,
 *   `inject`: To allow source injection (see later).